uptonm/placeholder-title/.github/README.md

 JWT_SECRET = xxxxx; // (random string of letters and characters for hashing)

-GOOGLE_CLIENT= xxxxx; // This is your client id from Google APIs GOOGLE_SECRET=xxxxx' // This is your client secret from Google APIs
+GOOGLE_CLIENT= xxxxx; // This is your client id from Google APIs GOOGLE_SECRET= xxxxx; // This is your client secret from Google APIs
 ```

 ### MongoDB Setup